 Extreme volcanic activity has formed the culture and architecture of the island.
 The villages of Santorini are perched on the edge of the caldera and offer breathtaking views of the sea.
 You can try hiking from Fira to Oia and enjoy the marvelous scenery of the island.

 Discover the Map of Santorini

-View the map of Santorini with the main villages, beaches, and sightseeing.
+View the map of Santorini with the main villages, beaches, and sights.
 Also, the location of the port and the airport.
 View: Map of Santorini